Kuadrant/kuadrant-operator/doc/user-guides/dns/dnshealthchecks.md

 Finally, you can also take a look at the underlying individual health check status by inspecting the `dnshealthcheckprobe` resource:

->Note: These resources are for view only interactions as they are controlled by the Kuadrant Operator based on the DNSPolicy API
+>**Note**: These resources are for view only interactions as they are controlled by the Kuadrant Operator based on the DNSPolicy API

 ```bash
 kubectl get dnshealthcheckprobes n my-dns-policy-namespace -o=wide